The Walking Dead

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Five young Marines from different backgrounds arrive in boot camp, representing diverse American experiences before they are forged into a unit..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Structural examination shows that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when The platoon receives orders that they're being shipped to Vietnam.
 The reality of war transforms training from challenging to potentially lethal, and abstract duty becomes concrete danger..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.